UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/01_intro.md

 To keep track of the state-of-the-art, the supercomputing community looks to the Top500 list, which ranks the fastest 500 supercomputers in the world every six months.
 ### Number crunching

-So why do we need supercomputers?
-Who uses them and what are they used for?
-We will see that their main application is in large-scale numerical computations, also called number-crunching.
-Of course, for simple calculations such as:
+The main application of supercomputers is in large-scale numerical computations, also called number-crunching.
+For simple calculations such as:

 ~~~math
 123 + 765 = 888